Deceptive Advertising: Selling Snake Oil in the Digital Age

 The Consequences (or Lack Thereof)

-When companies get caught doing something wrong, they have no serious consequences because they only receive light punishments.
+When companies are caught doing something wrong, they often face only minor consequences, receiving relatively light punishments.

 Telling a toddler not to eat candy and leaving him alone in a sweet shop would be equivalent.